prillcode/payload-enhanced/README.md

 ### Front-end Development

 1. Once you have the repo on your machine, follow the steps below.
 2. `cd my-project && cp .env.example .env` to copy the example environment variables.
-For local development, you will use SQLite which requires no additional database setup.
+3. Start the PostgreSQL database: `docker compose up -d` (or `podman compose up -d` if using Podman)

-3. `pnpm install && pnpm dev` to install dependencies and start the dev server
+4. `pnpm install && pnpm dev` to install dependencies and start the dev server
 4. open `http://localhost:3000` to open the app in your browser

 That's it!
 Changes made in `./src` will be reflected in your app.